 The INTERPOL Stolen Motor Vehicle (SMV) database is a vital tool in the fight against international vehicle theft and trafficking.

 It allows police in our member countries to run a check against a suspicious vehicle and find out instantly whether it has been reported as stolen.
 An international database of this nature is crucial as vehicles are often trafficked across national borders, sometimes ending up thousands of miles away from the location where they were stolen.

-In 2012, more than 92,000 motor vehicles worldwide were identified as stolen, thanks to the SMV database.
+In 2013, around 117,000 motor vehicles worldwide were identified as stolen, thanks to the SMV database.
 By the end of the year, the number of database records had risen to more than 7.2 million.